 Erected by the New York State Canal Corporation and Others.

 Location.
 42° 54.84′ N, 76° 47.254′ W. Marker is in Seneca Falls, New York, in Seneca County.
+Marker is at the public entrance to Cayuga-Seneca Canal Locks 2 & 3, about 500 feet NE of the intersection of Washington and Seneca Streets.
 Touch for map.
-Marker is at the public entrance to Cayuga-Seneca Canal Locks 2 & 3, about 500 feet NE of the intersection of Washington and Seneca Streets.
 Marker is in this post office area: Seneca Falls NY 13148, United States of America.
+Touch for directions.

 Also see . . .